 NOTE: the Beach House facility offers showers as well, so you don’t need to take home sand if don’t want to!

 Is the beach dog-friendly?

 Grand Bend’s Main Beach is not dog-friendly.
 As a Blue Flag Beach, Grand Bend’s Main Beach MUST adhere to certain criteria, including “Criterion 22: Access to the beach by dogs and other domestic animals must be strictly controlled” and has been clarified by Blue Flag representatives to mean that dogs are ONLY “allowed in parking areas, on walkways and promenades in the back beach area.”
-Between May 15th to September 15th dogs are allowed on the beach before 8am and after 8pm and must be leashed.
+Starting in 2017, dogs are not allowed on the beach at any time.